 A person may not register for the Quit to Win!
 Challenge to stop the use of e-cigarettes or cannabis, since these are not considered tobacco products.

 The Quit to Win!
 Challenge is open to everyone, whatever their age.
-However, some prizes are reserved for specific age groups.
+However, prizes are reserved for participants aged 18 and over.
 To find out more about the prizes.

 Participants are allowed to use e-cigarettes (with or without nicotine) during the Challenge because electronic cigarettes aren’t tobacco products.
 However, we recommend that smokers who want to quit first try proven cessation medications.
 To find out more about medications to quit smoking.